 The Inspection Rule

-We have a natural instinct to not eat bad stuff.
-If it looks freezer burnt you probably won’t want to eat it-it's completely safe just dry and unappetizing.
 If it smells bad it either is bad or absorbed other smells in freezer (due to poor packaging) and you won’t want to eat it.

 We’ve learned that we shouldn’t waste food and that wasting food is like throwing money away but getting sick is a waste too.
-So, when in doubt throw it out.

 This is the third rule for a reason, package it right and follow the first two rules and you’ll rarely have to deal with this one.
-But if you do then simply inspect the food.

-Ask yourself if it was packaged well, stayed frozen, looks OK and smells OK.
-If so you can probably eat if, if not toss it.
 And please remember if it can make you sick it can make your dog or cat sick too!